mikemoorenyc/new_bce/README.md

 ## MVP
-- fix color switch
-- check lazyimgs
-- media lazy images (make backgroundColor, etc);
-- check in firefox
+- fix excerpt in header
-- check chrome imageproxy thing
-- new sessions for new days
-- change time labels
+- see if more condensed media stream is ok
-- make mediastream centered on widescreen
+- fix color switch width on dt
-- selectely redo line

 ## POST LAUNCH